 The Jupiter archetype represents our desire to expand and grow, to make progress and improve our lives.
 It is philosophical and aspirational, and about searching for meaning and significance, success and joy.
-Jupiter rules the sign of Sagittarius.
+Jupiter rules the sign of Sagittarius and Pisces.
 The symbol is the half circle of soul rising beside the cross of matter.

 Keywords for Jupiter: